My Trips to the South - Florida, Alabama, & Georgia and Tennessee, North Carolina, & Virginia

 Video of the Great Smoky Mountains National Park in Tennessee

 Just seeing some of the forests wasn't enough for me.
 I drove through the roads of the park - some of which seem to be still under construction!
 I remember tall cliffs on my right side and giant cliff drops on my right side!
 I also recall the absence of railings - I loved being so close to death!
 The side of the cliffs and the life that was able to cling to it - well, I speak two languages and words still fail me when desiring to describe the majesty and beauty of this place!
 But, I knew that I eventually needed to start heading home.
 I was so very tired.
+It was around this time that I gained the opportunity to see some of North Carolina.
+However, I was just so very tired.
+The sights of the American landscapes never disappoint me, but my mind was focused on finding a place to pass out.

 Great Smoky Mountains National Park in Tennessee